 #BalanceforBetter is a call to action, and in this family, it will mean:

-- Continuing to support programs (both local & international) that fight for female inclusivity, access to education, social and economic advancement (like WE.org), and those breaking the silence and prevalence of violence towards women
+- Continuing to support programs (both local & international) that fight for female inclusivity, access to education, social and economic advancement (like World Vision Canada), and those breaking the silence and prevalence of violence towards women

 - Sharing stories, films and books that celebrate the social, economic and political achievements of women and girls from our past, present and future.
 These are some of our favourite book series – Little People, BIG DREAMS & Good Night Stories for Rebel Girls(Affiliates):